 Receivables from transportation costs: The Company incurs transportation and oil unloading expenses to deliver oil produced from its wellsite facilities to the sales location, which is an injection facility linked to the KRG export pipeline.
-The KRG reimburses the Company for transportation cost proportionate to their entitled production as participant to the Production Sharing Contract (PSC).
-Accounts receivable at December 31, 2021 and 2020 included \$4.2 million and \$3.0 million, respectively, for KRG transportation cost paid by the Company and its co-venturer.
+The KRG reimburses the Company for transportation cost proportionate to their entitled production as participant to the PSC.

 Receivables from co-venturer: The Company's co-venturer is billed monthly for their portion of forecasted capital spending in advance, with amounts due from or owed to the co-venturer from the previous month netted against the current funding request.
-At December 31, 2021, the amount of cash advances paid by the Company's co-venturer exceeded the amount of receivables due from the co-venturer.
-At December 31, 2020, the amount of receivables due from the Company's co-venturer exceeded the amount of sector advances paid, resulting in a net receivable position of \$2.7 million.
+At December 31, 2022, the amount of receivables due from the Company's co-venturer exceeded the amount of cash advances paid, resulting in a net receivable position of \$4.8 million.
+At December 31, 2021, the amount of cash advances paid by the Company's co-venturer exceeded the amount of receivables due from the co-venturer, resulting in a net capital spending advance position of \$0.5 million, included within trade and other payables on the accompanying consolidated statements of financial position (see note 13).

-Other receivables: Other receivables at December 31, 2021 and 2020 consisted primarily of interest receivable on cash invested in money market accounts.
+Other receivables: Other receivables at December 31, 2022 and 2021 consisted primarily of interest receivable on cash invested in money market accounts.